 4.)
 Invite Lumo Lift Posture Coach into Your Bedroom for a Better Night’s Sleep

 A great way to keep the unwelcomed bedroom “guest” known as lower back pain away is by inviting the Lumo Lift Posture Coach to take its place.
-Our Posture Coach is a technologically- advanced, wearable sensor and monitoring system that collects posture data all day, while you are at work, school, out for some fun, etc., and even at night while you are stretched out on your bed.
-It quietly collects posture information and stores it 24/7 for you to access later via any iOS or Android device.
+Our Posture Coach is a technologically- advanced, wearable sensor and monitoring system that collects posture data all day, while you are at work, school, out for some fun, etc., It quietly collects posture information and stores it 24/7 for you to access later via any iOS or Android device.

 Not only that, but the sensor, which is about the size of a lapel pin, will alert you with a gentle vibration whenever you are slouching or otherwise using poor posture, including while asleep!
 Oh, and the small sensor can be discretely and conveniently worn on your clothing, even on your sleep attire.
 So, to begin enjoying a more restful and comfortable, full night’s sleep with the help of your new bedroom partner, the Lumo Lift Posture Coach, you can learn more now at: www.lumobodytech.com.